acteng/atip/docs/developer_guide.md

 - [route-snapper](https://github.com/dabreegster/route_snapper/) is a tool to draw routes snapped to existing roads
 - [osm2streets](https://github.com/a-b-street/osm2streets) is a library to process and query OpenStreetMap data

+### Contributions to this doc
+We have only included instructions or guidance for environments we've worked on: if it doesn't work for you or your environment, please make a pull request so others don't face the same pain you did!

 ### Background reading

 These are some resources to learn languages and libraries used in ATIP.
 Feel free to add more!